 Mr. Jones is an owner and Senior Analyst.
 He contributes primarily to projects related to HIV/AIDS including training and technical assistance, project coordination, and quantitative and qualitative research.

 Dr. Kako is a Director and Senior Associate.
 His current work focuses on approaches to rebalancing long-term care, so that individuals with disabilities can spend their lives in their communities, among family and friends, rather than in institutions.
 Dr. Kako serves a Project Director for Mission Analytics Group's work with the Balancing Incentive Program (BIP); with Preadmission Screening and Resident Review (PASRR); and with Home and Community Based (HCBS) Technical Assistance States.

 Ms. Coombs is an Associate.
 She contributes to project management, quantitative and qualitative research, training and technical assistance, and communication activities.
 She is the Project Manager for numerous complex projects with the Health Services and Resources Administration HIV/AIDS Bureau and the Centers for Medicare and Medicaid Services.

 Ms. Patil is an Analyst and contributes to site visits, report production, technical assistance, and other analytical support for projects related to HIV/AIDS and long-term care.

-Ms. Manansala is a Research Assistant/Communications Specialist.
+Ms. Manansala is a Research Analyst.
 She contributes to project coordination, logistics, and technical assistance work related to developmental disabilities, long-term care, HIV/AIDS, health access and health equity.